GameTimeline

 Overview

-Watch after finishing original FF VII (or a detailed recap).
+Watch after finishing original Final Fantasy VII (or a full recap).
+Skip if you only play Remake/Rebirth and want zero classic spoilers.

 3. Brotherhood: Final Fantasy XV